influxdb-rs/influxdb-rust/README.md

     </a>
 </p>

-This library is a work in progress.
-This means a feature you might need is not implemented yet or could be handled better.

 Pull requests are always welcome.
 See [Contributing][__link0] and [Code of Conduct][__link1].
 For a list of past changes, see [CHANGELOG.md][__link2].

 ### Currently Supported Features

- - Reading and Writing to InfluxDB
+ - Reading and writing to InfluxDB
- - Optional Serde Support for Deserialization
+ - Optional Serde support for deserialization
  - Running multiple queries in one request (e.g. `SELECT * FROM weather_berlin; SELECT * FROM weather_london`)
  - Writing single or multiple measurements in one request (e.g. `WriteQuery` or `Vec<WriteQuery>` argument)
- - Authenticated and Unauthenticated Connections
+ - Authenticated and unauthenticated connections
  - `async`/`await` support
- - `#[derive(InfluxDbWriteable)]` Derive Macro for Writing / Reading into Structs
+ - `#[derive(InfluxDbWriteable)]` derive macro for writing / reading into structs
  - `GROUP BY` support
  - Tokio and async-std support (see example below) or [available backends][__link3]
  - Swappable HTTP backends ([see below](#Choice-of-HTTP-backend))